 - Sticky saliva comes from the mouth and nostrils.

-- After 2 days the chickens flex their neck.
+- After two days the chickens flex their neck.

 - Chickens lay weak eggs.